david-wei-01001/CSC207-Course-Project/phase0/Specification.md

 Intro

 There are generally a series of steps to learning anything.
-For example, student A who wants to learn to build an android app would first need to learn java, design concepts, version control, etc. This app represents these steps using a technical tree, where each vertex represents a step and each directed edge represents the order in which users are suggested to complete the steps.
+For example, student A who wants to learn to build an android app would first need to learn java, design concepts, version control, etc. This app represents these steps using a technical tree, where each node represents a step and each directed edge represents the order in which users are suggested to complete the steps.
 A technical tree for student A may look like something similar to below:

 Java Basics → Design Concepts ↘